leoemaxie/crud-api-endpoint/README.md

 ## Requests
 - Accepts JSON only.
-- Request body can only contain `name` attribute which must be a string, unique and have more than a character.
+- Request body can only contain a `name` attribute which must be a string, unique and have more than a character.
 - Example request:
 ```json
 {